1. Knowledge Base

 Click on the Add Split Billing Project to add the Secondary Matter.
 You can continue this process to add as many matters to the split billing project as required.

-Remainders - at least ONE Matter added to the split billing project MUST have the value ‘Remainder’ assigned to it, so that any leftover fraction values are not left unassigned when splitting invoices/bills between multiple clients-matters.
+Remainders – at least ONE Matter added to the split billing project MUST have the value ‘Remainder’ assigned to it so that any leftover fraction values are not left unassigned when splitting invoices/bills between multiple clients-matters.

-Delete - there will be no warning before deletion.
-Clicking on the delete link will immediately remove the client-matter.
+Delete – there will be no warning before deletion.
+Clicking on the delete link will immediately remove the Client-Matter.

 Step Three

-Timesolv recommends that an unsplit draft invoice for the Master Matter be generated first for review and corrections.
-Once that is completed, void the draft and regenerate it but click the Split checkbox.
+Timesolv recommends that an unsplit draft invoice for Master Matter be generated first for review and corrections.
+Once completed, void the draft and regenerate it but click the Split checkbox.
 The split invoices will be created.
 While you can edit each of these invoices individually, if you do so, you will not be able to Undo Split Entries – another powerful feature TimeSolv offers.

-If you don’t edit the drafts separately and find you need to put the entries back together, you can do so.
+If you don’t edit the drafts separately and need to put the entries back together, you can do so.
 You would void the drafts, go to the Matter, Split Billing tab, and click Undo Split Entries in the upper right corner.

 Back-to-top